 Discussion

-Our results indicate significant heterogeneity in vaccine coverage within the ten countries examined.
-Extremely large coldspots, where large numbers of children remain unvaccinated against measles through their fifth year of life, are found across the region and particularly in countries with low coverage (e.g, DRC).
-A focus on coverage and coldspots alone does not give a full picture of the measles vaccination landscape, as numbers of susceptibles individuals must also be evaluated.
+Our results indicate significant heterogeneity in measles vaccine coverage within the ten countries examined.
+Large coldspots, where large numbers of children remain unvaccinated against measles through their fifth year of life, are found across the region and particularly in countries with low coverage (e.g, DRC).
+A focus on coverage and coldspots alone does not give a full picture of the measles vaccination landscape, as numbers of susceptible individuals must also be evaluated.
 We show that the high population density and birth rates around Lake Victoria and throughout the African Great Lakes region mean that even areas with relatively high vaccination coverage are home to large numbers of unvaccinated children.
 Areas where low coverage and high population density combine should be top priorities for stepped-up immunization efforts for measles control, and become particularly important in the context of elimination.

 The approach taken here uses standard techniques with the goal that it could be easily applied across different settings.
 Country-level estimates of vaccination often average across important sources of heterogeneity, and the methods presented here can be used to identify and visualize coldspots of vaccination (i.e., likely to correspond to geographic clusters of susceptibility) that cross sub-national administrative boundaries, which may not be evident in analyses solely based on these divisions.
-Characterizing such heterogeneities is especially important as we strive for measles elimination, as coordinated cross-political boundary efforts are likely to be a critical element of success, but also require the greatest up-front effort in terms of achieving successful targeted and coordinated control efforts across political boundaries.
+Characterizing such heterogeneities is especially important as we strive for measles elimination.
+Translating these vaccination cold-spots into specific interventions will require a formal evaluation of the operational and logistical challenges of spatially targeted efforts.

-Analysis of the relative contribution of sub-national administrative boundaries to overall variability in measles vaccination coverage (Table 3) for characterizing operational organization of measles vaccination programs, reveals that most of the differences in coverage are at the scale of the largest sub-national administrative scale (usually provinces).
+Our analysis suggests that targeting of efforts at the largest sub-national administrative unit would account for the majority of subnational variation in vaccination coverage.
 This indicates that in terms of strengthening measles vaccination programs, targeting broad spatial groupings may be effective for the countries here.
 However, while these large units were the most predictive, the dynamics of measles incidence will be shaped by local heterogeneities that do not necessarily respect these boundaries [30] and thus cross-province coordination or more focused targeting may be needed depending on the situation.

 Spatial clustering of unvaccinated individuals may lead to pockets of measles susceptibility that will sustain circulation, even in an otherwise successful measles elimination program with high overall vaccination coverage [31].
 Age cohorts missed by routine vaccination in each year will allow continued circulation of the virus, unless they are removed from the pool of susceptibles by natural infection or a broader age range campaign like an SIA.
 From a programmatic perspective it will be important to consider the specific effects of varying the lower and upper age targets of potential campaigns, and our analysis reveals that these may be spatially context-specific.
 Our estimates of spatial heterogeneity might thus allow us to leverage sub-national targeting of campaigns.